-Pau D’Arco is a rain forest remedy made from the inner bark of the large native South American tree.
+Pau D’Arco is a rain forest remedy made from the inner bark of a South American tree.
 Indigenous South American tribes have traditionally drunk tea made from the shredded inner bark to boost their immunity.
 In 1882, one of Pau D’Arco’s constituents was isolated and identified as lapachol, an antimicrobial and potentially tumour-fighting chemical.
 Besides lapachol, Pau D’Arco contains at least 20 other active ingredients.
 Modern scientific evidence shows that extracts of Pau D’Arco can protect against a wide range of bacterial and fungal organisms, including Candida albicans.
 The herb is also useful for treating athlete’s foot and fungal nail infections.
 Pau D’Arco is not recommended during pregnancy.

-- for adults: take two capsules with a meal three times daily.
+- For adults: take two capsules with a meal three times daily.

-- five capsules are equivalent to two cups of Taheebo tea.
+- Five capsules are equivalent to two cups of Taheebo tea.

-- for children age 6-12 years: take one capsule with a meal twice daily.
+- For children age 6-12 years: take one capsule with a meal twice daily.

-- if symptoms persist consult your health care practitioner.
+- If symptoms persist, consult your health care practitioner.

-More information on Pau D’arco
+More information on Pau D’arco.

-- make a 3% solution by adding 8 gm (about 1 tablespoon) potassium sorbate to a cup of water.
+- Make a 3% solution by adding 8 gm (about 1 tablespoon) potassium sorbate to a cup of water.

-- dip a cotton tampon in the solution, inserting it at bedtime and removing it in the morning.
+- Dip a cotton tampon in the solution, inserting it at bedtime and removing it in the morning.

 To relieve vulva itching

-- make a paste of Slippery Elm powder and a little water and apply as needed
+- Make a paste of Slippery Elm powder and a little water and apply as needed.

-- soak a cotton pad in Aloe vera juice and apply as needed
+- Soak a cotton pad in Aloe vera juice and apply as needed.

-- combine with an anti-fungal treatment.
+- Combine with an anti-fungal treatment.

 Teatree Oil is widely used for yeast infections.

-- soak a tampon with a lubricant, such as KY jelly or Olive Oil, and add a few drops of pure Tea Tree Oil and insert.
+- Soak a tampon with a lubricant, such as KY jelly or Olive Oil, and add a few drops of pure Tea Tree Oil and insert.